Disclaimer

 password: Password2@

-The Internal authentication method requires storing the usernames and passwords in the configuration file.
-This method should only be used during initial setup or for testing purposes.
+The Internal authentication method requires storing the usernames and passwords or hashes in the configuration file.
+It’s recommended to restrict this method to localhost.

 Set the restrictToLocalhost property to true to only allow logging in with internal credentials when accessing Automate as localhost.